Why Is There Pain in My Left Hand?

 • Use an ice pack on the sore area three times a day for 15 to 20 minutes

-• take over-the-counter pain relievers, rest the arm for a few days, and keep the arm elevated
+• Take over-the-counter pain relievers, rest the arm for a few days, and keep the arm elevated

-• Try to get some sun so that body can make the vitamin D it needs to help protect the joints from the damage of osteoarthritis.
+• Try to get some sun so that the body can make the vitamin D it needs to help protect the joints from the damage of osteoarthritis.

 • Swimming is a low-impact form of resistance training that uses the entire body.
 It is a relaxing way to improve health and relieve pain.